kaede0e/two-species-genome-comparison-pipeline/case_study.md

 Once we have "table.txt", we can plot the alignment using 02_genome_alignment_SV_detection/visualize_genome_alignment.R which creates the following figure in R:
 ![coords_file_for_visualization_original v0](https://user-images.githubusercontent.com/91504464/157148323-ef152261-3dc7-4be3-9236-dbd4bb84db3c.png)
 Each box is representative of the aligned chromosome from refgenome on x-axis and qrygenome on y-axis.
 When the two genome sequences match perfectly (syntenic), then the straight right-side-up diagonal line will appear.
 What it means is that the position of the reference chromosome aligns with the same position on the query chromosome.
 So when large structural variants such as inversions are found, the position on query chromosome slides by some sequences/position, and aligns to the reference chromosome in the opposite direction resulting in left-side-up diagonal.
 Different colours represent the direction of the alignment (+ in blue or - in black based on which way the alignd sequence was read).
+Overall, this plot shows a good genome alignment between _Prunus dulcis_ and _Prunus armeniaca_ which assures that the program ran properly.
+However, it's worth mentioning that some sections on chromosome 7 and 8 have poor alignment (where the two parallel diagonal lines appear), which may be indicative of partial genome duplications or genome misassemblies.
+As it was mentioned in the introduction of the module, the pipeline is limited by the quality of genome assemblies.
+The more accurate assemblies are, the more accurate our interpretation of the results.

-For visualizing the structural variants identified by SyRI, fortunately, SyRI provides this straightforward script to produce the figure:
+For visualizing the structural variants identified by SyRI, you can use their built-in script to produce the figure:
 ```
 source /PATH/TO/python_env
 pip install matplotlib